mattorb/Ale/README.md

 It's an odd mix of features from build tools, package management tools, and stuff you would otherwise write one-off scripts for.

-There are some pre-built recipes for downloading, and configuring various tools to get you app engine python project up and running quickly.
+There are some pre-built recipes for downloading, and configuring various tools to get your app engine python project up and running quickly.

 It's _very_ easy to create your own recipes as well, and they're straight up python.